AlexzxelA/hello-world/README.md

 ***

 ## Easy Installation Instructions
 You will create three tiers of credentials (each with multiple components: RSA key pair, a hostname under Beame.io's domain, and a matching publicly trusted x509 certificate).
+If you want to skip all intro, [jump directly to action](#beame-cli)

 1. First, generate your Developer credentials.
 2. Second, generate application credentials.
 We call this level an Atom.